gorootde/silverbullet-collection/README.md

 - [Invisible header](./styles/InvisibleTopBar.md) Hides the top bar, visually merging it with the content pane.
 - [Obsidian](./styles/Obisidian.md) Obsidian like color schema.
 By @whede92.

+# Contributions
+Contributions are welcome!
+Just open a PR or create an issue.
+Everything you contribute will be licensed